 LED (Light Emitting Diode) lights

 RF interference from LED lights can be an issue for a number of systems that rely on radio frequency communication.
-LED lights can generate high levels of electromagnetic emissions that can interfere with radio frequency signals.
-This is not because of the LED itself, but because many of them are driven with pulsed power supplies which product a lot of harmonics.
+LED lights, or more correctly the power supplies that feed them, can generate high levels of electromagnetic emissions that can interfere with radio frequency signals.
+This is not because of the LED itself, but because many of them are driven with pulsed power supplies which produce a lot of harmonics1.
 This interference can cause a number of problems with electronics and systems that rely on radio frequency, including disruptions or complete interference with radio communication, television and satellite reception, Wi-Fi networks, and even navigation systems.

 Solar Panels